 Get the Help You Need to Succeed

 As our survey of some of the best scholarships for women in STEM shows, there’s a ton of scholarship green out there just waiting for someone with your ambition to claim it.
 College can be a difficult period in a person’s life, with the whole having-to-grow-up thing and all, so take the help where you can get it.
+The same thing applies if you are looking for ways to pay for a coding bootcamp.

 We hope that this guide to the best scholarships for women in STEM is useful and helps you find some extra college money.
 If so, put that cash to good use and let it contribute to your future.
 Before you know it, you’ll be paying your good fortune forward and helping a young woman make it through her STEM studies.